ripley-on-rails/online-calculator/README.md

 ### Starting the web-app

 Either run `lein run` in the project or repl via `lein repl` and execute `(start!)` in the `online-calculator.core` namespace in order to start the server.
+Alternatively build a jar file via `lein uberjar` and run it via `java - jar <path to jar>`.

 The default port `7777`.
 It can be passed as via repl as an argument like `(start!
 1234)` or as the first argument via java command-line `java -jar <path to jar> 1234` or via the